 When slavery began, the African women worked in the plantations and stayed in their quarters.
 But as slavery continued, they soon proved to be very industrious and strong.
 They had to be given roles in the living quarters of the slave owners to work, cook and clean for their mistresses.
 If the mistress had plenty of children, the African slave women were made to help in caring for the children.

-There was a general believe in America and Europe at the time, that breast feeding was messy and would make white mothers lose shape and figure.
-They wanted to look enticing to their husbands, so they denied their own babies their breastmilk and then forced African slave mothers to take their roles.
+There was a general belief in America and Europe at the time, that breastfeeding was messy and would make white mothers lose shape and figure.
+They wanted to look enticing to their husbands, so they denied their own babies their breast milk and then forced African slave mothers to take their roles.
 They didn’t care if the babies of the African slave women died.
 They just wanted to look hot.
 They didn’t want to be stressed.

 The initial refusal of white mothers to breastfeed their babies, resulted in many of their children dying.
 But the babies of the African slave families were healthy and survived the early months of childhood.
 The mistresses got envious of the African slave mothers and how their babies blossomed.
 Something had to be done to hurt them and snuff out their joy.
 And that something was forced wet nursing, leaving the African mother’s babies to die or malnutrition.